GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/08.571-580/09.We'll-Build-on-the-Rock/docs.md

 The firm and the true foundation;
 Its hope is the hope which shall endure,
 The hope of our salvation.

 ```

 - |   -  |
 -------------|------------|
 Title | We'll Build on the Rock |
 Key | A♭ Major |
-Titles | We'll build on the Rock |
+Titles | We'll build on the Rock, |
 First Line | We'll build on the Rock, the living Rock |
 Author | F. E. Belden
 Year | 1941